Avaiga/taipy-doc/docs/manuals/gui/configuration.md

    - _favicon_ (str or None, default is the Avaiga logo): the path to an image file used as the page's icon when navigating your Taipy application.
-   - _dark_mode_ (bool, default: True): whether the application shows in Dark mode (True) or light mode (False).
+   - _dark_mode_ (bool, default: True): whether the application shows in Dark mode (True) or Light mode (False).
    - _margin_ (str or None, default: "1em"): a CSS dimension value that indicates how far from the border of the windows should your interface be.
-The default value avoids elements getting glued to the window borders, making it nicer to look at.
+The default value avoids elements getting glued to the window borders, improving appearance.
    - _system_notification_ (bool, default: True): if True, notifications will be sent by the system as well as the browser, should the _system_notification_ parameter in the call to (notify()^) be set to None.
 If False, the default behavior is to not use